---->

 hold for emitted electrons and absorbed electrons.)
 It has been shown

-that atoms can gain momentum by absorbing a photon of one energy
+that atoms can gain momentum by absorbing a photon having one energy

-and re-emitting a photon of some different energy, the energies being
+and re-emitting a photon having some different energy, the energies concerned being

 A quantal signal theory of light that could alone explain both wave